The Video Sensing Extension

 Direction: this block will tell us the average direction of the detected movement.
 For example, when most of the pixels are moving to the right, the direction would be around 90 degrees.

-The second input allows you to select the current sprite or the entire stage.- Sprite: the computer will only look for movement in the region under the current sprite.
-Movement outside this sprite will be ignored.
+The second input allows you to select the current sprite or the entire stage.- Sprite: checks for motion only under that sprite.
+Motion outside this sprite will be ignored.

-- Stage: the computer will look for object movement anywhere in the camera video.
+- Stage: check for motion anywhere in the camera video.